Bassel-Bakr/code-generator/README.md

+# Description

+A small app that generates UUIDs based on a given alphabet and length.

 # Tauri + React + Typescript

 This template should help get you started developing with Tauri, React and Typescript in Vite.